-CRO receives regular requests from Companies to treat annual returns lost or delayed in the post as received on time.
+CRO receives regular requests from Companies to treat annual return signature pages lost or delayed in the post as received on time.

-Section 343(2), Companies Act 2014, places the responsibility on the company itself for ensuring prompt delivery of annual returns to the Registrar.
+Section 343(2), Companies Act 2014, places the responsibility on the company itself for ensuring prompt delivery of annual return signature pages to the Registrar.
 Therefore, where a document is delivered to the CRO after its filing deadline as a result of being lost or delayed in the postal system, the law leaves the CRO with no option but to treat it as being late.

 The only circumstance where CRO will consider making an exception to this rule is where the company has sent the document using a time guaranteed service on a date which, under the guarantee, should have resulted in on-time delivery to the CRO and where the service provides proof of delivery or tracks the document to its destination.
 In such circumstances, CRO will require independent documentary evidence of the date of despatch of the document and proof of delivery.

 There are a number of service providers offering this type of time guaranteed delivery service.
 For example, An Post has confirmed to CRO that EXPRESS POST offers a guaranteed next day delivery service with tracking facilities within the State.